greentfrapp/project-asimov/research_proposal.md

 ## Research Background

 Several artificial intelligence (AI) ethics guidelines and frameworks have been published recently, amidst concerns over misuse of the technology and neglect of potentially adverse consequences.
-Examples include the European Commission’s [Ethics Guidelines for Trustworthy AI](https://ec.europa.eu/digital-single-market/en/news/ethics-guidelines-trustworthy-ai) (European Commission, 2019), the Organisation for Economic Co-operation and Development's (OECD) [Recommendation of the Council on Artificial Intelligence](https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0449) (OECD, 2019), USA's [Preparing for the Future of Artificial Intelligence](https://obamawhitehouse.archives.gov/sites/default/files/whitehouse_files/microsites/ostp/NSTC/preparing_for_the_future_of_ai.pdf) (NSTC, 2016), China's [*Beijing AI Principles (人工智能北京共识)*](https://www.baai.ac.cn/blog/beijing-ai-principles) (BAAI, 2019) and Singapore's [AI Governance Framework](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/A-Proposed-Model-AI-Governance-Framework-January-2019.pdf) (PDPC, 2019).
+Examples include the European Commission’s [Ethics Guidelines for Trustworthy AI](https://ec.europa.eu/digital-single-market/en/news/ethics-guidelines-trustworthy-ai) (European Commission, 2019), the Organisation for Economic Co-operation and Development's (OECD) [Recommendation of the Council on Artificial Intelligence](https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0449) (OECD, 2019), USA's [Preparing for the Future of Artificial Intelligence](https://obamawhitehouse.archives.gov/sites/default/files/whitehouse_files/microsites/ostp/NSTC/preparing_for_the_future_of_ai.pdf) (NSTC, 2016), China's [Beijing AI Principles (人工智能北京共识)](https://www.baai.ac.cn/blog/beijing-ai-principles) (BAAI, 2019) and Singapore's [AI Governance Framework](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/A-Proposed-Model-AI-Governance-Framework-January-2019.pdf) (PDPC, 2019).

 These documents establish the foundations for future legislative actions.
 However, they are often dry and frequently lack illustrative examples.
 Policymakers may be used to the nature of such formal texts, but they are unrelatable for many AI practitioners and general consumers.
 Unfortunately, given the pervasive nature of AI technologies, it is critical for both AI practitioners and general users to be aware of related ethical problems.
 As such, there is a need for a layperson guide to AI and its ethical pitfalls, which translates the formal guidelines into simple relatable terms.

-**This research project aims to craft a relatable guide to AI ethics, targeted at AI practitioners and in the Singapore context.**

 <div class="return-to-top"><a href="#title">[Return to top]</a></div>